bizlett/faze-movie/README.md

 In a future version, I would add custom error messages and confirmation that information has been submitted.

-*"Clicking on the photo didn't open it or give it the option to zooom in"*
+*"Clicking on the photo didn't open it or give it the option to zoom in"*

 In a future version, I would add an image modal to give functionality for images to be opened.